ucl-team-8/ucl-team-8.github.io/iterations/simple-algorithm/_infrastructure.md

 ## D3.js

 D3.js is a JavaScript library for manipulating HTML DOM elements based on data.
-There are a lot of JavaScript libraries for visualizations, but D3.js is one of the most flexible ones.
-Even though it might not be easy to learn, the library will allow us to customize everything in the visualization.
+There are a lot of JavaScript libraries for visualisations, but D3.js is one of the most flexible ones.
+Even though it might not be easy to learn, the library will allow us to customize everything in the visualisation.
 Additionally, there is a lot of documentation and examples available online that helped us to learn.

 So the overall infrastructure of our application looks like: